Leaked Demos 2006: Release

 The recordings first leaked on the internet on January 24, 2006, circulating on various peer-to-peer services and file hosting sites.
 Following the leak four of the tracks would go on to either be reworked or released.
 Two of the songs were reworked and became tracks on the finished record, The Devil and God Are Raging Inside Me.
 "Yeah (Sowing Season)" (originally leaked as "Untitled 08") would be reworked into the album's opening song "Sowing Season", whilst "Luca" (originally leaked as "Untitled 06") would also be reworked, appearing as the eighth track on the album, whilst the original version appeared as a bonus track on some editions of the album as a "reprisal version."

 "Brother's Song" (originally leaked as "Untitled #3") was reworked and rerecorded into a track titled "aloC-acoC" for the "Sowing Season" single, which was released on November 21, 2006, whilst the original version was released under the title "Brothers" on the "Jesus" single on April 30, 2007.
-On October 23, 2007 the band released "Fork and Knife" (Originally leaked as "Untitled 07") as a standalone digital single.
+On October 23, 2007 the band released "Fork and Knife" (originally leaked as "Untitled 07") as a standalone digital single.
 The song was rerecorded with slightly reworked lyrics and a new bridge section during the sessions for the band's The Devil and God are Raging Inside Me album.

 In April 2015 it was reported that the band had sent out lyric booklets for their album The Devil and God are Raging Inside Me as part of an unfulfilled offer made nine years previously.
 Within the booklet, titled Pogolith 000 was a poster alluding to the release of the 2005 session.
 The band's vocalist and guitarist, Jesse Lacey further discussed how the recordings would "soon" be released in an interview with Spanish magazine Rockzone in July 2015.
-Lacey likened them to an "abandoned child" as well stating that the fact fans were still enjoying the recordings helped the band rescue them.
+Lacey likened them to an "abandoned child", stating that the fact fans were still enjoying the recordings helped the band rescue them.

 On November 20, 2015, exactly nine years since the release of The Devil and God Are Raging Inside Me a number of news outlets reported that Leaked Demos 2006 would be released in December 2015 through the band's own record label, Procrastinate!
 Music Traitors on limited edition cassette tape.
 On December 2 the cassettes were made available to purchase exclusively through the Procrastinate!
 Music Traitors online store, and without any fanfare or announcements from the band the cassettes sold out within the day.
 The second batch of the cassettes were made available on January 12, 2016.
 On the same day the songs were also made available as a pay what you want digital download through the Procrastinate!
 Music Traitors store, as well as being added to music streaming services.